-10 Representation of the emotional relevance
+10. Representation of the emotional relevance

-Of course the three criteria of relevance (chapter 9) don't include all aspects of relevance.
-Besides these cognitive perspectives the emotinal load of verbal expressions has to be taken into account.
-So we ask the question how we can represent the mood in which the responses were given.
+Of course the three criteria of relevance (chapter 9) do not include all aspects of relevance.
+Besides these cognitive perspectives, the emotional load of verbal expressions has to be taken into account.
+So we ask the question of how we can represent the mood in which the responses were given.

-To analyze the emotional load of the statements [cf. De Mause 1979, Tafertshofer & Zelger 1982] a special kind of fundamental coding is required (cf. chapter 2).
+To analyze the emotional load of the statements [cf. de Mause 1979; Tafertshofer and Zelger 1982] a special kind of fundamental coding is required (cf. chapter 2).
 We must include as key terms both the emotionally loaded expressions, symbols, metaphors, body language expressions as well as unexpected special and unusual concepts.
-On the other site we don't pay any attention on the rational content which very often hides the emotional one of the statements.
-Especially we omitt all the logical operators.
-As emotional feelings do not have negations we don't take the negations into account.
-(According to Freud the unconsciousness also has no negation: thus if I say: "I do not want to talk about violence", then on the emotional level I still enter the topic "violence".)
-Further we don't pay attention at all the abstract terms which designate ideals or theoretical constructs.
+On the other hand, we do not pay any attention to the rational content which very often hides the emotional content of the statements.
+We especially omit all the logical operators.
+As emotional feelings do not have negations, we do not take the negations into account.
+(According to Freud, the unconsciousness also has no negation: thus if I say: "I do not want to talk about violence", then on the emotional level I still enter the topic "violence.")
+Furthermore, we do not pay any attention to abstract terms which designate ideals or theoretical constructs.